GCA Quality Policy

 - Participants who have been absent or inactive from a course for ten days or more will be automatically removed, and the GLO, Line Manager, and the participant will be notified.
 At 10 days of absence/no activity, the facilitator will start the removal procedure.

-- In the last week of a 4-week course and last two weeks of a 6-week course, escalations still take place but there will be no removals unless specifically requested and then considered on an individual basis.
-In this case, normal end of week escalations will be sent without the notification of Automatic Removal.
+- In the last week of a 4-week course and the last two weeks of a 6-week course, there will be no removal process or escalations.

-Participants who are removed from a course, or voluntarily remove themselves for any reason, are entitled to re-enrol in the same course at a later time.
+Participants who are removed from a course, or voluntarily remove themselves for any reason, are entitled to re-enrol in the same course later.

 The following is the GCA Re-Enrolment Policy for eLearning courses: